lisefrac/redtrilliumgardens.com/content/buy-plants.md

 ## "Okay, so what's your next event?"

 Generally speaking, from June-October we plan to be at two markets a month.
-Our next scheduled market is **Saturday, June 15, 2024, from 9am - 2pm, at Montuori Fleamarket at 186 Massachusetts Ave.**
+Our next scheduled market is **Saturday, June 15, 2024, from 9am - 2pm, at Montuori Fleamarket at 186 Massachusetts Ave, Lunenburg, MA.**

 We have applied to both the Leominster and Fitchburg Farmer's Markets for the 2024 season (both organized by [Growing Places](https://growingplaces.org/)), but have not yet heard back.
 These are held on the first and second Saturday of each month respectively, from June-October.
 If we are accepted, July 6th at the Leominster market would be our first market with that organization.
 More info as we know it.